|

 σ=1/(1+K).

-On the other hand, it increases coma for any K<-1 (hyperboliod).
+On the other hand, displaced stop increases coma for K<-1 (hyperboloid).

 This applies for objects at infinity; for